Guavus/search-guard/README.md

 # Guavus Search Guard - Security for Elasticsearch

 Guavus Search Guard(®) is an Elasticsearch plugin that offers encryption, authentication, and authorization.
-It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens and many more, and includes fine grained role-based access control to clusters, indices, documents and fields
+It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens and many more, and includes fine grained role-based access control to clusters, indices.
 Guavus Search Guard is based on Community Edition of Floragunn Search Guard (check: https://github.com/floragunncom/search-guard).
 Currently the plugin is only supported for Elasticsearch version 6.2.2

 ## Floragunn Search Guard Community Edition